Daniel-KM/Omeka-plugin-ArkAndNoid/README.md

 Then install it like any other Omeka plugin and follow the config instructions.

-* Notes
+### Notes

 With the format "Omeka Id",  the php extension "BCMath" must be enabled.
-This is the case on the majority of the servers (based on Debian or Windows), else install the  module "php-bcmath", or don't use this format.
+This is the case on the majority of the servers (based on Debian or Windows), else install the  module "php-bcmath", or don’t use this format.

 With the format "Noid for php", the plugin requires the php extension "dba", that uses to be installed by default with Php, and the BerkeleyDB library, that